Active Threat Training

 Safety is a top priority at George Mason University.
 The Department of Police and Public Safety and the Environmental Health and Safety Office (EHS) are committed to creating an environment where everyone in our community can thrive.
 It is important to remember that everyone can play a role in sustaining a safe and secure campus.

 If you suspect that a person is capable of causing harm to themselves or others, or observe a suspicious incident or person, report your observation to Mason Police immediately by dialing 911 or 703-993-2810.
 Remember, if you see something, say something.

 Active Threats: Awareness & Prevention

-George Mason University’s Active Threat Prevention and Awareness Video provides:
+George Mason University’s Active Threats: Awareness & Prevention Video provides:

 - information on behaviors that typically precede violence,

 - instructions on who to contact if you are concerned about an individual causing harm to themselves or others,